 Following Maloney’s stellar outing, UCI left-hander Evan Vasiliou relieved him with 2.0 shutout innings of his own.

 The scoring started up again for the Riptide in the 7th, on successive singles from Galvan and Taylor and an RBI fielder’s choice from Nicolai.
 Taylor had the best night offensively, going 2-3 and scoring twice.

-Relievers Ethan Pope of Cal Baptist and Seton Hall’s Christian Finnegan finished out the shutout, each pitching an inning and leaving the Riptide with a 4-0 win.
+Relievers Ethan Pope of Cal Baptist and Seton Hall’s Christian Finnigan finished out the shutout, each pitching an inning and leaving the Riptide with a 4-0 win.